 Outreachy Winter 2023

 Specially important to Ersilia is the contribution period.
 We list below a number of tasks that must be completed in order.
 We will not judge interns on how many tasks they can complete, but on the quality of each contribution and the interest to learn, participate and help others in the community.
-The mentors are there and willing to help, but they also have a dedicated timeslot for reviewing contributions, please be patient if it takes a few hours to get back to you.
+The mentors are there and willing to help, but they also have a dedicated time slot for reviewing contributions, please be patient if it takes a few hours to get back to you.
 Almost all the information you will need to successfully complete the contribution period is enclosed in this document, please read it all before asking questions.

 - 2.Introduce yourself in the #general channel.
 The general channel is for random questions, interactions with other fellow contributors, writing tips and suggestions...

 - 3.Use the dedicated channels for questions about specific topics.

 - 4.Contribute to your peers questions, this is about helping each other and we really value interns who work with the community.

 We try to work as openly as possible, we encourage all contributors to post in the open channels rather than private conversations.

 Please use a Slack name that is easy to identify with your GitHub handle to make it easy for mentors to review contributions and tag people.

 - 📖 Getting familiar with the repository structure